 Michael started his PhD studies in the Andersen lab in February 2017.
 He obtained his bachelor's degree in Molecular Biology from Aarhus University in 2015 and was a research intern in the lab of prof. David James at the University of Sydney in 2016.
 His research interests are in the areas of RNA nanotechnology, non-coding RNA biology and synthetic biology.

 Néstor Sampedro has been accepted for the DNA-Robotics PhD position in our lab by the Graduate School for Science and Technology (GSST).
 He will be part of the European network on DNA-based nanorobotics (DNA-Robotics) funded by the European Commission – Marie Skłodowska-Curie Actions.

-Bente is doing a industrial PhD project in collaboration with Novo Nordisk with co-supervisor Vera Schramke.
-The project is funded by the Innovation Foundation Denmark.
+Bente did an industrial PhD project in collaboration with Novo Nordisk with co-supervisor Vera Schramke funded by the Innovation Foundation Denmark.
 She has formerly been working in the laboratory of Thomas Poulsen at Department of Chemistry.
 Her study background is medicinal chemistry.

 PhD student 2021-2024